truthcoin/www.truthcoin.info/_posts/2017-11-02-mahf-and-replay.md

 In other words, the process has to "solve" the problem of Bitcoin governance -- or, at least, of Hashrate Governance[^n].
 If K is high, the fork should always go through, if K is low, the fork should never go through.
 No need for talking, or dominance games.
 Fortunately, Hashrate Governance is very simple: **hashers should mine whoever pays them the most -- ie, whichever blockchain gives them the most profitable coinbase txn**.

-[n]: Of course, "Bitcoin" is a digital *commodity*, and it does not have "governance" (just as Wheat, Gold, and Hydrogen do not have "governance").
+[^n]: Of course, "Bitcoin" is a digital *commodity*, and it does not have "governance" (just as Wheat, Gold, and Hydrogen do not have "governance").
 Each individual Bitcoin protocol (for example, the protocol corresponding to Core 0.14.2), is governed by "consensus", which is to say, mandatory 100% agreement.
 The Github project that we know as "Bitcoin Core" is a Wladimir dictatorship.
 A soft fork will guarantee that all software projects are tracking the same commodity -- ie, that the "Bitcoin" of Bitcoin Core 0.14.2 is the same digital commodity as the "Bitcoin" of 0.8.1.

 This happens to overlap with the investor's goal, which is to increase his ROI as much as possible.
 In fact, miner's profitability is maximized by servicing investors and users as well as possible.